ansible/ansible/docs/docsite/rst/plugins/lookup.rst

 .. note::
    - Lookups are executed with a working directory relative to the role or play, as opposed to local tasks, which are executed relative the executed script.
+     The ``file`` lookup plugin is exception to this as it has a list of path candidates in which it searches.
    - Pass ``wantlist=True`` to lookups to use in Jinja2 template "for" loops.
    - By default, lookup return values are marked as unsafe for security reasons.
 If you trust the outside source your lookup accesses, pass ``allow_unsafe=True`` to allow Jinja2 templates to evaluate lookup values.